microsoft/QuantumLibraries/Samples/IsingPhaseEstimation/README.md

 ### Manifest ###

 - `IsingPhaseEstimation/`
-  - `IsingPhaseEstimationSample.csproj`: Main C♯ project for the sample.
+  - `IsingPhaseEstimationSample.csproj`: Main C# project for the sample.
-  - `IsingPhaseEstimation.qs`: Q♯ code implementing quantum operations for this sample.
+  - `IsingPhaseEstimation.qs`: Q# code implementing quantum operations for this sample.
-  - `Program.cs`: C♯ code to interact with and print out results of the Q♯ operations for this sample.
+  - `Program.cs`: C# code to interact with and print out results of the Q# operations for this sample.

 ## Note ##